hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `type` - (Optional) The type of container configuration.
 Possible value is `DockerCompatible`.

+* `container_registries` - (Optional) Additional container registries from which container images can be pulled by the pool's VMs.

 ---

 A `resource_file` block supports the following: